 Whether you are a buyer or a seller, it is important to be able to evaluate a business purely as an investment.
 There are essentially two kinds of buyers: those who expect active involvement in the business and compensation for their labor, and those who expect to be passive owners, who are looking for a return on their investment.
 Both types need to ensure that what they do not personally bring to the business will be covered by the business itself.

 Aside from understanding the operations of a business, one of the most significant issues to evaluate is the return on your investment.
-To do this, a “capitalization rate” is applied to the cash flow (see this previous blog post for a description of cash flow).
+To do this, a “capitalization rate” is applied to the cash flow.
 This capitalization rate applies an estimate of a rate of return to determine how quickly the investor can expect to recoup the investment.

 Determining the right capitalization rate to apply to a business requires some knowledge – either of the dynamics of the industry itself, or access to information related to the industry.
 Business appraisers have access to data and ways to determine a meaningful capitalization rate for an industry and can provide objective expectations based on historical capitalization rates for the industry adjusted to current market conditions.